Forensic Accountants Compute Damages in Personal Injury and Wrongful Death Actions

 Contact NAFA for damage calculations for personal injury litigation

-North American Forensic Accounting PC performs economic loss calculations for personal injury and wrongful death cases throughout the United States.
+North American Forensic Accounting performs economic loss calculations for personal injury and wrongful death cases throughout the United States.
 NAFA serves clients from offices throughout the United States, including in Philadelphia, Pittsburgh, New York City, Atlanta, Charlotte, Miami, and the Tampa Bay Area.
 Call us at 347-286-4860 or contact one of our offices online to schedule an appointment.